-in collaboration with matt abergel photos jason michael lang
+in collaboration with matt abergel photos by jason michael lang

 our second project collaborating with award winning chef matt abergel, Ronin is a minimal 14-seat jewel box of a project where every detail comes together with obsessive precision.